-• Qualitative understanding what ELMo learns
+Qualitative understanding what ELMo learns

-Source Nearest Neighbors GloVe play playing, game, games, played, players, plays, player, Play, football, multiplayer biLM Chico Ruiz made a spec- tacular play on Alusik 's grounder {} Olivia De Havilland signed to do a Broadway Kieffer , the only junior in the group , was commended for his ability to hit in the clutch , as well as his all-round excellent play . {} they were actors who had been handed fat roles in a successful play , and had talent enough to fill the roles play for Garson $\{\dots\}$ competently, with nice understatement.
+Source Nearest Neighbors GloVe play playing, game, games, played, players, plays, player, Play, football, multiplayer biLM Chico Ruiz made a spectacular play on Alusik 's grounder {} Kieffer, the only junior in the group, was commended for his ability to hit in the clutch, as well as his all-round excellent play.
+Olivia De Havilland signed to do a Broadway play for Garson {} {} they were actors who had been handed fat roles in a successful play, and had talent enough to fill the roles competently, with nice understatement.